Sahasrara/DialogueScript/README.md

 This will generate a lexer and a parser both written in Java as well as file called `test.sh`. `test.sh` is a shell script that will parse the provided `example_script.ds` DialogueScript file and start a GUI to display the resulting parse tree.

-Below is an annotated example script to expose you to some of the core concepts of DialogueScript.
-For a more complete overview, please see `example_script.ds`.
+Below is an annotated veresion of the DialogueScript at the top of the page.
+If you're still hungry for more examples, check out: `example_script.ds`.

-## Example Code
+## Annotated Example Code
 ```
 // A DialogueScript script is made up of a sequence of "scheduled blocks".
 // Scheduled blocks are just like the blocks that exist in C-family languages.